eduardo106919/LI3-project/README.md

 This repository contains the implementation for the **LI3 project** of the year 2024/2025.

-This project is meant to be "replicate" a **music streaming system**, capable of analysing data and respond to certain queries.
+This project is meant to "replicate" a **music streaming system**, capable of analysing data and respond to certain queries.

 ## Build and Execute